 Corn also goes towards the back of a garden so it doesn’t shade other plants; set out corn in a block formation—filling an entire bed (or raised bed if you’re using them)—to encourage better pollination and fuller cobs.

 2. Vertical Crops Next, we place climbing or vertically-trained crops because they will also cast shade.
-We need to be mindful of shade because plants that are behind them will receive less sunlight once they reach full height.
-One great for a garden is to have arches run through the middle, creating more vertical space and making an eye-catching centerpiece perfect for climbing beans.
+We need to be mindful of shade because plants that are behind them will receive less sunlight once the climbers reach full height.
+One great idea for a garden is to have arches run through the middle, creating more vertical space and making an eye-catching centerpiece perfect for climbing beans.
 Once they’ve grown up and leafed out, the area behind them gets somewhat shaded from the midday sun, so consider this for …

 3. Shade-Loving Crops In a shadier bed, place cool-weather crops such as broccoli.
 If you’re in a hot climate, then shadier areas are very much your friend and could prove invaluable for growing cool-season favorites like leafy salads and spinach.

 4. Sprawling Plants Next up are the sprawling plants—typically also tender crops, such as squash, zucchini or courgettes, melons, and sweet potato.
-It makes sense to set these sprawlers towards the edge of the garden, sunshine allowing because here they can spread out across paths or onto surrounding paving or lawn without fear of them smothering less rambunctious plants.
+It makes sense to set these sprawlers towards the edge of the garden, sunshine allowing, because here they can spread out across paths or onto surrounding paving or lawn without fear of them smothering less rambunctious plants.

-Incidentally, the Garden Planner has a filter option for shade-tolerant plants – how cool is that!
+Incidentally, the Garden Planner has a filter option for shade-tolerant plants—how cool is that!

 6. Thirsty Crops Last summer was hot, which made watering a big job!
-You can take the strain off watering by growing thirsty crops like celery in an area of the garden that holds soil moisture for longer or try grouping water-intensive crops together so it’s easier to water them in one go.
+You can take the strain off watering by growing thirsty crops like celery in an area of the garden that holds soil moisture for longer, or try grouping water-intensive crops together so it’s easier to water them in one go.

 With the outline of the plan in place, we can now start moving crops around to get the perfect plan.